What is a Meta-Analysis?

 How do I set up a Meta-Analysis in my experiment?

 Please review our article "Creating Meta-Analyses" here.

-Metas are available for Academic Explorer subscriptions and above.
+Meta-analysis is available for all Professional and Academic subscriptions (excluding Academic student).
 You may visit our online store here to take a look at our various subscription options.